 For Clallam PUD’s utility assistance programs, please visit our assistance page.

 Clallam PUD also offers a pre-paid meter account called “SmartPay.”
 This works similar to a prepaid cell phone plan.
 The benefit is that if you currently have a deposit on file with us, by switching to SmartPay, that deposit is freed up and applied to your balance.
 Find out more here.

 CARES Residential Utility Assistance

 Clallam PUD is a subrecipient of CARES funds from the County that are available specifically for Clallam PUD residential customers who have suffered a financial hardship directly related to COVID-19 (job loss, reduced hours, etc.).
 Funds are limited and available to qualifying applicants on a first come, first serve basis until the funds are depleted.
-Funds must be distributed by October 15, 2020.

 Print Application (Note that funds are limited so the fastest way to submit your application and supporting documentation is the online application link above.)

 Other individual and business assistance resources

 Beginning Friday, April 17, some Washington residents can apply through the Department of Social and Health Services for emergency cash assistance to help meet their immediate needs.
 For information please read the news release.